-1. Connect the ADSL interface to the external ADSL splitter with an ADSL line cable.
-Also, connect Line interface to an external ADSL splitter.
+Connect the ADSL interface to the external ADSL splitter with an ADSL line cable for all models.
+For Vigor2820Vn/VS/VSn, also connect Line interface to external ADSL splitter.

 For second WAN, connect the cable Modem/DSL Modem/Media Converter to WAN2 port of router with Ethernet cable (RJ-45).